samhstn/code-along/elixir-in-action/README.md

 Fault tolerance - Erlang processes are completely isolated from each other as Erlang processes share no memory.
 Scalability - Erlang processes communicate via asynchronous messages, each process is efficiently parallelized and can take advantage of all CPU cores.
-Distribution - Communication between processes works the same way regardless of if processes reside in the same BEAM, so ready to be distrubuted over multiple machines.
+Distribution - Communication between processes works the same way regardless of if processes reside in the same BEAM, so ready to be distributed over multiple machines.
 Responsiveness - Erlang handles the execution of multiple process by employing dedicated schedulers that interchangeably execute many processes.
                  A scheduler is preemptive - it gives a small execution window to each process, then pauses it and runs another process.
                  As the execution window is small, a single long-running process can't block the rest of the system.

-Erlang is more than a programming language, it's a full-blown development platform with 4 distinct parts: the language, the virual machine, the framework and the tools.
+Erlang is more than a programming language, it's a full-blown development platform with 4 distinct parts: the language, the virtual machine, the framework and the tools.

-The language is the primary way of writing code that runs in the Eralng virtual machine.
+The language is the primary way of writing code that runs in the Erlang virtual machine.
 It's a simple functional language with basic concurrency primitives.
-Tis is compiled to bytecode which is executed in the BEAM.
+This is compiled to bytecode which is executed in the BEAM.
 BEAM parallelizes the concurrent Erlang programs and takes care of process isolation, distribution and system responsiveness.

 The OTP framework (which ships with Erlang) abstracts away many typical Erlang tasks: